LLM Brand Perception: Does AI Know Your Brand or Has It Never Heard of You?

 Bottom line: The shift is already live for research-heavy buyers who open ChatGPT before Google — if your brand is not in the AI answer, you never enter their consideration set.

-These are the people who open ChatGPT before they open Google.
-They ask a question like "what project management tool is best for a remote-first design team under 20 people?" and they take the first two or three recommendations seriously.
-They might not click a single search result.
-They got what they needed from the AI response.
+Who: buyers who open ChatGPT before Google.
+They ask something like “best PM tool for a remote-first design team under 20 people?” and treat the first two or three recommendations as real options.
+Often zero clicks to the open web.

-If your brand isn't in that response, you never existed in their consideration set.
+If you are not in that answer, you were never in their consideration set.

 What AI Actually Looks For (It's Not What You Think)